andrey-lepekhin/andrey-lepekhin.github.io/_posts/2026-02-10-Soundproof-Sleep-Capsule.md

 ![Transmission loss of the cube vs. a regular room door]({{ "/assets/images/2026-02-10-Soundproof-Sleep-Capsule/chart-transmission-loss-cube-vs-room-door.png" | absolute_url }})

-This wasn't a lab-grade measurement — the test room had its own reflections and modes.
+This wasn't a lab-grade measurement.
+The test room had its own reflections and modes.
 But the result was unambiguous enough.

 I wanted to slam the laptop shut.